Submissions

 All references, tables, and figures should be referred to within the main text, and they should be numbered consecutively in the order they are referred to within the main text.

-Define abbreviations at first mention in text and in each table and figure.
+Define abbreviations at first mention in the text and each table and figure.

 If a brand name is cited, supply the manufacturer's name and address (city and state/country).